FACN3/w8_research_templating/README.md

 # Week 8 Research.
-Topic: Templating
+Topic: Templating & Serverside rendering
-# w8_research_templating

 ## 1.(a) What is Server Side Rendering
-## What problems do templating languages solve?
-You should use a JavaScript templating engine like Handlebars.js when:

 If you make a request on serverrendered sites, the browser gets back the fully rendered HTML and displays it on the screen.
 If you then decide to visit a different page on the website, your browser will once again make another request for the new information.
 This will occur each and every time you visit a page that your browser does not have a cached version of.